What is Drawing?

 - Put your drawing paper & board between you.
 Resting it on top of your legs is probably best.
 Or it could go on the floor between you.

-- Place your pencil in the middle of the paper and hold it with all 4 of your hands.
-Your thumb, index & middle finger, then your partners, then your other hand – something like that.
+- Place your pastel in the middle of the paper and hold it with all 4 of your hands.
+Your thumb & index finger, then your partners, then your other hand, then theirs.

 - Close your eyes and relax.